Elichadai25/Elichadai_olga/README.md

 Using PARTITION BY allows category-wise aggregation without grouping.

 The overall max is applied across all rows.
+MAX(salary) OVER (PARTITION BY department)
+MAX(salary) OVER ()
+Explanation:

+Using PARTITION BY allows category-wise aggregation without grouping.

+The overall max is applied across all rows.

 💡 Real-life Application: Helps compare departmental performance with company-wide trends.

 ✅ Learning Outcome

 Through this assignment, we learned how to:

 Use SQL Window Functions for advanced analytics.